MysticRyuujin/guac-install/README.md

 <code>./guac-install.sh</code>

-Once installation is done you can access guacamole by browsing to: http://myserverip:8080/guacamole/ The default credentials are guacadmin as both username and password.
+Once installation is done you can access guacamole by browsing to: http://<host_or_ip>:8080/guacamole/ The default credentials are guacadmin as both username and password.
+Please change them or disable guacadmin after install!